newton3677/PM-Portfolio/homefinder-app/README.md

 Target Users:
-Chidi Okonkwo is the Struggling Urban Professional — 25-34, Abuja/Lagos Amaka BelloThe Student who is a First-Time Renter — 18-24, University cities
+Chidi Okonkwo is the Struggling Urban Professional — 25-34, Abuja/Lagos Amaka Bello is the Student who is a First-Time Renter — 18-24, University cities

 Research Summary